 “At Cath…but I didn’t go to that wedding.
 I was sick.
 I had the flu.
 And my back was out.”
 Leonard’s voice sounded like a little child’s responding to an accusing parent.

 “Oh.
 Shit.”
-Daniel said, only slightly contrite.
+David said, only slightly contrite.
 “That’s right.
 There was food involved.
 You weren’t there.”

-“No. Danny.
+“No. Dave.
 Really.
 It wasn’t the food.
 I was sick and my back was out.”
 Leonard was almost whining.

 “Please tell Cathy how sorry…” Leonard began, but was abruptly cut off.